Alex-Hoskins/codewars/README.md

     i=-1<br/>
 }<br/><br/>
 If you you set i to equal 0 within the for loop, then the next iteration would increment by 1 and you would start at index 1.

+**8)** You can split a number into individual digits by turning the number into a string and the using the string split method.
+You can the change the stringed digit back into a number.<br/>https://codehandbook.org/split-number-individual-digits-using-javascript/#:~:text=JavaScript%20split%20method%20can%20be,transform%20each%20letter%20to%20Number.